-Depending on the products that you intend to install, verify that the following software, or a later version, is installed on the system.
+Depending on the products that you intend to install, verify that the following software is installed on the system.
 The procedure following the table describes how to verify whether these requirements are addressed.

 Note: Oracle Universal Installer performs checks on your system to verify that it meets the listed requirements.
 To ensure that these checks pass, verify the requirements before you start Oracle Universal Installer.